manveersadhal/MTA_EDA_project/minimum_viable_product.md

 ![top 5 stations](top_5_stations.png)

 Preliminary analysis shows that these are the stations which should be targeted for promotional activities to reach the largest number of potential participants.
+Note that station names and line names were considered together in order to represent an individual station location.

 Those top five stations all show a decrease in traffic over the weekend: